awsdocs/amazon-detective-admin-guide/doc_source/security_iam_service-with-iam.md

 ]
 ```

 You can also use wildcards \(\*\) to specify multiple actions\.
-For example, to manage the data used in their behavior graph, master accounts in Detective must be able to perform the following tasks:
+For example, to manage the data used in their behavior graph, administrator accounts in Detective must be able to perform the following tasks:
 + View their list of member accounts \(`ListMembers`\)\.
 + Get information about selected member accounts \(`GetMembers`\)\.
 + Invite member accounts to their behavior graph \(`CreateMembers`\)\.